ignaciomarquezalbes/ode-numerical-methods/euler-implicit/README.md

 where h is the step size  and f is the function defining the ODE.
-Observe that, in contrast with the Explicit Euler Method, this is an implicit method, that is, the expression to compute the new approximation, yₙ₊₁, depends on yₙ₊₁ itself and, thus, the method needs to solve an algebraic equation to find yₙ₊₁.
+Observe that, in contrast with the Explicit Euler Method, this is an implicit method, that is, the expression to compute the new approximation, yₙ₊₁, depends on yₙ₊₁ itself and, thus, the method needs to solve an algebraic equation to find yₙ₊₁ (handled here using MATLAB's `fsolve`).

 ## Folder Structure

 - `main.m` — Entry point.
-Calls the data for the problem and the solver.
+Loads problem data and calls the solver.
 - `euler_explicit.m` — Implements the Implicit Euler algorithm.
 - `function.m` — Defines the function *f(x, y)* for the ODE.
 - `solution.m` — Defines the exact solution *y(x)* for optional error estimation (it must agree with the function in `function.m`).